brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 26 bht.md

 2. "The works I do are destructive of Satan's kingdom."
 3. "That I should be in league with Satan, therefore, is incredible and absurd."

+### Marvin Vincent:
+1. "He is divided." - This phrase suggests that there was a previous division before the act of casting oneself out.
+It implies that there was a conflict or disagreement that led to this division.

+2. "If he is casting himself out, there must have been a previous division." - This statement emphasizes the cause-and-effect relationship between the act of casting oneself out and the prior division.
+It suggests that the division was the reason behind the decision to separate.

+3. "There must have been a previous division." - This assertion highlights the certainty of a division occurring before the act of casting oneself out.
+It implies that there was a significant event or disagreement that led to this division.

 ### Philip Schaff:
 1. "The accusation reduced to an absurdity, namely, that a person is divided against himself."
 2. "Satan is utterly wicked, hence good and evil do not strive within him."
-3. "This verse implies: that the Pharisees had called our Lord 'Satan'; that Satan is a person; that he has a kingdom; while the whole argument assumes that this kingdom is in constant antagonism to the kingdom of God."
+3. "This verse implies: that the Pharisees had called our Lord 'Satan;' that Satan is a person; that he has a kingdom; while the whole argument assumes that this kingdom is in constant antagonism to the kingdom of God."

 ### John Gill:
-1. "He acts contrary to his own interest, which is to keep possession of the bodies and souls of men."
+1. "He is divided against himself; he acts contrary to his own interest, which is to keep possession of the bodies and souls of men."
-2. "It must, in course, be subversive of his power and dominion."
-3. "There is a form of government among the devils, who are united in one body, under one head; and whose unity and concord are their greatest strength, as in all other governments."
+2. "He will never be able to maintain his authority, and keep up the show of a government, as he does."
+3. "Since Satan, who is so cunning and crafty, can never be thought to act such an opposite part to himself, subversive of his kingdom and government."

 ### John Wesley:
-1. "Does not that subtle spirit know thin is not the way to establish his kingdom?"
+1. "Does not that subtle spirit know that this is not the way to establish his kingdom?"
-2. "The establishment of God's kingdom does not rely on human methods or strategies."
-3. "The true establishment of God's kingdom comes through humility, selflessness, and surrender to God's will."
+2. "The commentator questions the wisdom of the subtle spirit, suggesting that it should know better than to use such means to establish its kingdom."
+3. "The commentary highlights the irony of the subtle spirit's actions, implying that it lacks the understanding of how to truly establish its kingdom."

 ## Generation Details